Jenniered/bank-account/README.md

 ### Run the program
 The program to run for the acceptance criteria is at the bottom of the file statement.js.
-Run it from the command line.
+Run it from the command line and you should see the statement printed as shown above.
   ```
   node statement.js
   ```